nvpro-samples/gl_occlusion_culling/README.md

 This sample implements a batched occlusion culling system, which is not based on individual occlusion queries anymore, but uses shaders to cull many boxes at once.
 The principle algorithms are also illustrated towards the end of the presentation slides of [GTC 2014](http://on-demand.gputechconf.com/gtc/2014/presentations/S4379-opengl-44-scene-rendering-techniques.pdf) and [SIGGRAPH 2014](http://on-demand.gputechconf.com/siggraph/2014/presentation/SG4117-OpenGL-Scene-Rendering-Techniques.pdf)

-It leverages the **ARB_multi_draw_indirect** (MDI) extension to implement latency-free occlusion culling.
+It leverages the **GL_ARB_multi_draw_indirect** (MDI) extension to implement latency-free occlusion culling.
 The MDI technique works well with a simplified scene setup where all geometry is stored in one big VBO/IBO pairing and no shader changes are done in between.
+This approach can be enhanced with **GL_ARB_indirect_parameters**, which allows to source the number of drawcalls from the GPU as well.

 The slides mention that this approach could be extended to use NV_bindless_multi_draw_indirect to render drawcalls using different VBO/IBOs in one go.
-With the **NV_command_list** however an even better approach is possible, which is also implemented in the sample and allows more flexible state changes.
+With the **GL_NV_command_list** however an even better approach is possible, which is also implemented in the sample and allows more flexible state changes.
 Please refer to [gl commandlist basic](https://github.com/nvpro-samples/gl_commandlist_basic) for an introduction on NV_command_list.

 > **Note:** For simplicity the sample uses one draw shader only, in a real-world use case one would have to organize multiple draw indirect culling lists per shader, or multiple NV_command_list token sequences with stateobjects.
 The latter is shown in [gl cadscene rendertechniques](https://github.com/nvpro-samples/gl_cadscene_rendertechniques)